awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-add-image-labels.md

-# Step 5: Identify Scenes and Concepts with Image\-Level Labels<a name="gs-add-image-labels"></a>
+# Step 5: Identify Objects, Scenes and Concepts with Image\-Level Labels<a name="gs-add-image-labels"></a>

-To train your model, Amazon Rekognition Custom Labels requires the images in a dataset to be labeled with information about the object, scenes, and concepts in your images\.
+To train your model to detect objects, scenes, and concepts in your images, Amazon Rekognition Custom Labels requires the images in your dataset to be labeled with image\-level labels\.

+**Note**
+If you're training a model to detect the location of objects on an image, you don't need to do this step\.

-If your image represents a scene or concept, such as a wedding or sport, the image as a whole needs an identifying image\-level label\.
-For example, to train a model to detect scenic views with rivers, the labels for the following image might be *river*\.
+An image\-level label applies to an image as a whole\.
+For example, to train a model to detect scenic views, the labels for the following image might be *river*, *countryside* or *sky*\.
 An image needs at least one label\.
-You can add others so that the model can detect different classes of information—for example, *countryside* or *sky*\.
+Your dataset needs at least two labels\.
 In this step, you add image\-level labels to an image\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/customlabels-dg/images/pateros.png)

-**Note**
-If you are training your model to detect scenes or concepts, you don't need to do the next step, [Step 6: Identify Objects with Bounding Boxes](gs-draw-bounding-boxes.md)\.
-Similarly, if you're training a model to detect objects, you don't need to do this step\.

 **To assign image\-level labels to images**